 Our olfactory sense is nothing compared to that of the majority of zoo animals.
 Many have a great sense of smell, and therefore are very sensitive to chemicals compounds found in a lot of our beauty products.
 Some species show changes in behavior in response to odors that typically accompany many cleaning product or synthetic products (like perfume).

 Pocket gophers, for instance, have been shown to actively avoid pine needle scent, and pungent smells (such as citronella) increase vigilance behaviors in mice.
-Other pungent odors such as cedar or pine is associated with adverse impacts on the rodent liver and immune system.
-Taken together, all these studies suggest that an understanding of the impact that odor has on animals in captivity is essential for creation of captive environments conducive to animal well-being and reproduction [MK07].
+Other strong odors such as cedar or pine are associated with adverse impacts on the rodent liver and immune system.
+Taken together, all these studies suggest that an understanding of the impact that odor has on animals in captivity is essential for the creation of captive environments conducive to animal well-being and reproduction [MK07].
 So this means that our best bet for avoiding triggering smell stress and harm when we go to a zoo is to go fully natural!

 Walk the human habitat path…

 It takes a lot of work to cater an exhibit and to maintain it.
-The path, the plants beds and the lawn you may see did not grow on its own.
-Besides it is possible that the plants you see have been grown to provide for the animals specifically.
+The path, the plant beds and the lawn you may see did not grow on its own.
+Besides, it is possible that the plants you see have been grown to provide for the animals specifically.
 Additionally, stepping off path move the dirt and dust around, and if that comes into the habitats of the animals, they can’t get away from it.
 It’s not good for them.
 Another good reason is simply safety.

 Stay back.
 Those fences are here for keeping everybody and the animals safe.